do-jonathan4/lfz-m1/exercises/html-layout-design/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. Why would we choose specific element types when we have elements such as `div` and `span` which can be used for anything?
+1. What factors contribute to a well-designed HTML document?

 ### Exercise

 1. Review the following documentation prior to beginning the exercise: